keu/docs/astro/runtime-release-notes.md

 ### New Astronomer Providers Package

 The `astronomer-providers` package is now installed on Astro Runtime by default.
-This package is an open source collection of Airflow providers and modules that is maintained by Astronomer.
+This package is an open source collection of Apache Airflow providers and modules that is maintained by Astronomer.
 It includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.

 For more information, see [Deferrable Operators](deferrable-operators.md).
-To access the source code of this package, see the [Astronomer Providers GitHub Repo](https://github.com/astronomer/astronomer-providers).
+To access the source code of this package, see the [Astronomer Providers GitHub repository](https://github.com/astronomer/astronomer-providers).

 ### Additional Improvements